Articles in this section

 The XML ticket must follow the specific format defined by Caldera.
 The third-party application must generate tickets in this format.

-An XML ticket is composed of two parts:
+An XML ticket is composed of 3 parts:

-Job part: Contains input metadata about the job to be processed by PrimeCenter.
+• Job part: Contains job path and job information to be processed by PrimeCenter.
 This part is always present in input tickets and in output tickets per image.

 Ticket types